-New Jersey has extensive statutes and case law that address guardianships.
-The process of deciding a person’s mental capacity and the appointment of a Guardian are governed by statute (N.J.S.3B:12-1 et seq) and New Jersey Court Rules (Rule 4:86).
+New Jersey has extensive statutes, court rules and case law that address guardianships.
+The process of deciding a person’s mental capacity and the appointment of a Guardian are governed by statute, (N.J.S.3B:12-1 et. seq.) and New Jersey Court Rules (Rule 4:86 et. seq.).
 The statutes and Court Rules are comprehensive and should be followed carefully when considering the appointment of a Guardian.
 Hanlon Niemann & Wright knows these laws and court rules very well.
 We’re here to help you navigate through it all.

-Laws defining when a person requires a guardian vary from state to state.
-The standards are different depending on whether a complete guardianship or a limited conservatorship is being sought.
 In New Jersey, a person is generally considered to be in need of guardianship when he or she shows a lack of capacity to make rational decisions with an understanding of the consequences of those decisions for both their general health and welfare, safety and/or financial well-being.
-A good example is when a person cannot be left alone because of some physical or cognitive condition that renders them at risk of injury, death, or financial exploitation.
+A good example is when a person cannot be left alone because of some physical or cognitive condition that renders him or her at risk of injury, death, or financial exploitation.

 Who Has Legal Standing to File for Guardianship